ACM India Council Education

 - ACM India Summer/Winter Schools: Developing a taste for research among students through two- to three-week summer schools conducted by faculty comprising leading experts from academia and industry on advanced topics in computing

-- CSPathshala: An initiative to inculcate computational thinking at the secondary school level, and influence education policy to enable its introduction into the school curricula
+- CSPathshala: An initiative to promote computational thinking at the primary and middle school level, and influence education policy to enable the introduction of computational thinking into formal school curricula

 - COMPUTE: ACM India annual international symposium focused on computing education